We edit books

 , mostly but not exclusively science fiction and fantasy, for Tor Books

-.
-Over the years, we’ve had the privilege of discovering and acquiring the first novels, or in some cases the first adult novels, of some remarkable writers, including but not limited to Maureen F. McHugh, Susan Palwick, Jonathan Lethem, Cory Doctorow, Jo Walton, John Scalzi, and Ada Palmer.
+, where Patrick is Editor-in-Chief and Teresa is a consulting editor.
+Over the years, we’ve had the privilege of discovering and acquiring the first novels, or in some cases the first adult novels, of some remarkable writers, including but not limited to Maureen F. McHugh, Susan Palwick, Jonathan Lethem, Cory Doctorow, Jo Walton, John Scalzi, Ada Palmer, and Charlie Jane Anders.
 Among the many books we’re proud to have helped publish are several notable award-winners.
 Robert Charles Wilson’s Spin

 , edited by Teresa, won the Hugo Award in 2006, and Jo Walton’s Among Others

-, edited by Patrick (and copyedited by Teresa!) won the Nebula and Hugo Awards in 2012.
+, edited by Patrick and Teresa, won the Nebula and Hugo Awards in 2012.
 In 2013, John Scalzi’s Redshirts

 , edited by Patrick, won the Locus